 The primacy of Cement Industry would continue as cement remains paramount for the development of infrastructure all over the world and no other material would possibly substitute it in the near future.
-Infrastructure and industrial activity, real estate business and investment in core sectors mainly drive the demand for cement.
+Infrastructure upgrade and industrial activity, rural housing and urbanisation and investment in core sectors mainly drive the demand for cement.
 Some emerging areas for cement demand are concrete roads, concrete canal lining and rural construction (housing).
 Over 65% demand for cement arises from housing and real estate, 25% from public infrastructure.

-The Government of India has been laying a massive emphasis on infrastructure development, with 100 smart cities, modernisation of 500 cities, affordable housing for all by 2022, cement concreting of national highways, provision of sanitation facilities, etc. These development projects that are in the pipeline would be the main drivers of growth of Indian Cement Industry.
+The Government of India has been laying a massive emphasis on infrastructure development, with 100 smart cities, modernisation of 500 cities.
+Cement concreting of national highways, provision of sanitation facilities, etc. These development projects that are in the pipeline would be the main drivers of growth of Indian Cement Industry.